 - 1. Use stethoscope module. - 2.
 Touch downstream side of valve and listen through headset. - 3.
 Start test at 40 kHz.
 If the sound appears weak or confusing, change the frequency.
-20 kHz will provide the highest sensitivity for low level leaks. - 4.
+As an example, try to test at 30 kHz. then 20 kHz. - 4.
 When necessary, if there is too much sound, reduce sensitivity. - 5.
 For comparative readings, usually in high pressure systems: - a.
 Touch upstream side and reduce sensitivity to minimize any sound. - b.
 Touch valve seat and/or downstream side. - c.
-Compare sonic differentials.
-If the valve is leaking, the sound level on the seat or downstream side will be equal to or louder than the upstream side. - In some instances, such as in noisy background or low viscosity fluids, it will be helpful to adjust the frequency to adequately interpret valve sounds.

-To do this:
+Compare sonic differentials. ,If the valve is leaking, the sound level on the seat or downstream side will be equal to or louder than the upstream side. - 6.
+In some instances, such as in noisy background or low viscosity fluids, it will be helpful to adjust the frequency to adequately interpret valve sounds.
+To do this: - a.

-- a.
 Touch upstream of the valve and, in the Frequency Select Mode, gradually spin the Frequency until the stray signals are minimized or until the desired fluid flow is heard clearly. - b.
 Touch the upstream side, valve seat, downstream sides (as described above) and compare differences.

-ABCD METHOD
+ABCD Method

 The ABCD method is recommended to check for the potential of competing ultrasounds downstream that may carry back to the area of inspection and give a false indication of a valve leak.
 For the ABCD method,